 JIS flanges are manufactured to Japanese Industrial Standards.
 They are common on equipment and machinery made in Japan and used in various Asian markets.
 If you work with Japanese machinery or in projects with Japanese specifications, you will likely encounter them.
+This guide explains the key features of JIS flanges, how they differ from other standards, and where they are used.

 What Are JIS Flanges?

 JIS stands for Japanese Industrial Standards.
 It is the national standards system of Japan.
 JIS B2220 is the main standard specifying dimensions and pressure ratings for steel pipe flanges.
+Like other standards, JIS defines everything: outside diameter, bolt holes, thickness, and pressure ratings.
+This ensures flanges from different Japanese manufacturers will fit together.

 Key Characteristics and How They Compare